cosmos/ibc/spec/ics-026-relayer-module/README.md

 The function `releasePort` can be called by a module in order to release a port previously in use.

+> Warning: releasing a port will allow other modules to bind to that port and possibly intercept incoming channel opening handshakes.
+Modules should release ports only when doing so is safe.

 ```typescript
 function releasePort(id: Identifier) {
     abortTransactionUnless(authenticate(privateStore.get(authenticationPath(id))))